 Essential information for digipass users

 The digipass is a device that can be used to generate One Time Passcodes to authorise payments and to register new devices.
-You should never reveal your digipass number or PIN to anyone.
+You should never share your digipass number or digipass PIN with anyone.

-Don’t let someone else use your digipass – even a colleague or family member.
-Your digipass is assigned to you as an individual and must only be used by you.
-If you have a company digipass and leave your place of work, please let us know and we can arrange for your digipass to be cancelled.
+Do not let anyone else use your digipass – including colleagues or family members.
+Your digipass is assigned to you individually and must only be used by you.
+If you have a company digipass and leave that company, please let us know so we can cancel it.

-If you’ve got a smartphone, you might want to consider setting up the Triodos Mobile Banking App with an identity check.
-By confirming your identity with a photo of your ID and a recording of your face, you will no longer need your digipass.
-You will instead be able to use a passcode or biometrics to approve transactions and log into the Triodos App and Internet Banking.
-As well as being more convenient, it’s also more secure.
+If you have a smartphone, you may want to set up the Triodos Mobile Banking App with an identity check.
+By confirming your identity with a photo of your ID and a recording of your face, you will no longer need a digipass.
+Instead you will be able to use a passcode or biometrics to approve transactions and log into the Triodos App and Internet Banking.
+This is both more convenient and more secure.

 Thanks for joining the conversation.